adon-cloudcannon/landing-page-test/src/collections/case-studies/fulldev.md

 > What I really love about how the sidebar of CloudCannon works is that it's very variable and makes everything a lot easier.
 Once you go into an object, it slides into a new panel.
 It's just a very clean object.

-Sil also discovered CloudCannon’s staging and branching workflows quite early on in his time with the CMS.
-Since then, he has set up publication workflows on every single Fulldev site he ships, reasoning that development updates should be evaluated before being shipped to production, and that content editors should have the choice to see their content changes on a draft site before publication.
+Sil also discovered CloudCannon’s <a target="_blank" rel="noopener" href="https://cloudcannon.com/documentation/guides/staging-workflow-guide/staging-branch/">staging and branching features</a>&nbsp;early on in his time with the CMS.
+Since then, he has set up publishing workflows on every single Fulldev site he ships, reasoning that development updates should be evaluated before being shipped to production, and that content editors should have the choice to see their content changes on a draft site before publication:

-“I just always apply \[a staging site\] because sometimes I push an update to the website when the client wants something changed, and I don't want it going directly to the production branch.
-And why not just give the user a staging branch too?”
+> I just always apply \[a staging site\] because sometimes I push an update to the website when the client wants something changed, and I don't want it going directly to the production branch.
+And why not just give the user a staging branch too?

 Why not, indeed?
 Custom publication workflows allow everyone to publish changes with confidence — and with Fulldev and CloudCannon, they’re easy to set up.